Need4Speed402/ace/README.md

 the idea of an expression vs a statement and using {} () to denote control flow.
 C was designed to compile 1:1 to machine instructions and provided syntax that looked more like mathematical equations.
-Of course computers are more complex and provide control flow, i/o and mutability all of which principals that mathematics did not consider and should not consider as they are details.
+Of course computers are more complex and provide control flow, i/o and mutability all of which programming languages have to handle so pure mathematics notation cannot be used.
 C provides operators to mutate and operate on primitive values, control flow statements such as if and while to conditionally run or re-run parts of the program.
 Primitive values such as chars, shorts, ints, longs, floats were added to map to values that the processor could directly execute on.
 All this was added and based upon the machine architecture of the time.
-All of it completely arbitrary.
-C assumes that programmers only need a hand full of data types, a few control flow statements and maybe sprinkle in a struct here and there.
-The best programming language for a given task is one that was designed for your task or best suited for your task.
-A 64 bit unsigned integer may be relevant today but tomorrow we might need a 128 bit integers.
+All of it based on the architecture being compiled to.
+C is a higher level of abstraction on top of assembly, which differs from architecture to architecture.
+Now it is important to creating launguages and tools that are platform agnostic even if the tradeoff is speed.
+Unfortunantely, even higher level languages such as JavaScript have syntax that is purely defined from lower level details like the IEEE floating point number spec that defines all numbers, and most other systax being derived from lower level languages where their goals are completely different.
+ACE was designed from the ground up to think logically to help you build abstractions more powerful then is possible in all mainstream languages.

 ## What ACE tries to do
 ACE is a programming language which tries to abstract even the most basic